+New Student/Employee

-• New Student/Employee Orientation Programs for new students, faculty and staff that are designed to educate the campus community about the university's policies and prevention programs related to sexual misconduct.
+Orientation Programs for new students, faculty and staff that are designed to educate the campus community about the university's policies and prevention programs related to sexual misconduct.
 The orientation program included an overview of Temple University's policy addressing Prevention & Addressing Sexual Misconduct, as well as available campus and community resources.

-- "Welcome To The Nest" Online Prevention Programs Created specifically for Temple University students in collaboration with campus offices, online programming serves as an accessible way to provide important information around sexual violence, consent, alcohol and other drugs, and campus policies and resources.
+"Welcome To The Nest" Online

+Prevention Programs Created

+specifically for Temple University

+students in collaboration with campus

+offices, online programming serves as an accessible way to provide important information around sexual violence, consent, alcohol and other drugs, and campus policies and resources.
 All undergraduate, graduate, and professional students who are new to Temple University are assigned mandatory programming.
-These modules provide a foundation for additional programming and events provided throughout the academic year that address these issues. - Social Norms Messaging
+These modules provide a foundation for additional programming and events provided throughout the academic year that address these issues.

-Communications methods such as digital signage, resources, and social media are used to promote healthy behaviors and increase awareness of and access to university resources.
-Content includes sexual violence prevention, alcohol and other drug prevention, medical amnesty, and campus resources.

-- Education Sessions Programs are developed for the general student population, student groups, and guest lectures to address content related to student well-being.
+- Social Norms Messaging Communications methods such as digital signage, resources, and social media are used to promote healthy behaviors and increase awareness of and access to university resources.
+Content includes sexual violence prevention, alcohol and other drug prevention, medical amnesty, and campus resources. - Education Sessions Programs are developed for the general student population, student groups, and guest lectures to address content related to student well-being.
 Sexual assault prevention and alcohol misuse prevention are commonly requested topics.
 Campus resources are covered in the presentations and students learn how to recognize risk and protective behaviors and other problems/ issues including alcohol/ drug use, sexual health, interpersonal violence and sexual assault, mental health, and body image.
 Participants learn how to intervene in potentially unsafe or harmful situations through programming like Take Action, Take Care and to make appropriate referrals to oncampus resources.
-Participants also learn skills to reduce risk, and to overcome barriers through various intervention strategies with the goal of reducing bystander inaction. - The Clothesline Project A living arts project that bears witness to interpersonal violence.
+Participants also learn skills to reduce risk, and to overcome barriers through various intervention strategies with the goal of reducing bystander inaction.

+The Clothesline Project A living arts project that bears witness to interpersonal violence.
 During the event, a clothesline is hung with shirts, with each shirt decorated to represent a particular person's experience of abuse.
 Shirts created by current and previous Temple students offer experiences of survivorship and community.
 This event is coupled with educational activities, resources, and information.
 Campus partners and support services are available during the program for those who have experienced abuse.
-One event was held during each semester of the 2022-2023 academic year-in October for Domestic Violence Awareness Month and again in April for Sexual Assault Awareness Month.
+One event was held during each semester of the 2023-2024 academic year-in October for Domestic Violence Awareness Month and again in April for Sexual Assault Awareness Month.

 - Walk TU Temple's Walk to End Sexual Violence is an annual event which kicks off Sexual Assault Awareness Month.
-The event welcomes any-one to participate and helps promote awareness that sexual violence is an issue that all members of the Temple community can help address.
-To explore an accessible and inclusive format, students and members of the campus community were invited to create a plan to "join the MOVEment" throughout the month of April. - Sexual Assault Awareness Month Programming Offerings for SAAM 2023 included "Survivor Love Letters" with Philadelphia Sexual Assault Resource Center and Our Wave to honor the National Day of Action, Clothesline Project, and Denim Day resource tables and messaging with two student organizations.
+The event welcomes anyone to participate and helps promote awareness that sexual violence is an issue that all members of the Temple community can help address.

+- Sexual Assault Awareness Month

+Programming Offerings for SAAM

+2024 included "Survivor Love Letters"

+with Philadelphia Sexual Assault

+Resource Center and Our Wave to

+honor the National Day of Action,

+Clothesline Project, and Denim Day

+resource tables and messaging with two

+student organizations.

-Peer-facilitated Programs: Nationally certified HEART Peer Educators deliver educational programs to their peers.
+Peer-facilitated Programs: Nationally certified Peer Educators deliver educational programs to their peers.
 There are eight options; sessions of particular relevance include: